hbctraining/main/jobs/job_analyst_mp.md

 * Interest in development of bioinformatic pipelines
 * Experience interacting with clients and/or collaborators

+*Position may be tailored to a more senior research scientist role if background and experience exceeds qualifications posted.*

 ## About us
 The [Harvard Chan Bioinformatics Core (HBC)](https://bioinformatics.sph.harvard.edu/) is a team of skilled and personable bioinformaticians.
 We are a central resource for bioinformatics research, services and training at Harvard and across the Boston biomedical community.
 We work closely with biomedical scientists to develop and execute innovative workflows to analyze, interpret, visualize and distribute scientific discoveries derived from the analysis of high-throughput data.

 As a team, we embrace an open source approach to computing and training.
 We use and teach open source tools and contribute to the development of open source projects; our training materials are freely available on [GitHub (https://hbctraining.github.io/main)](https://hbctraining.github.io/main).
 In line with this community approach, the HBC emphasizes teamwork, collaboration and provides a supportive environment where team members can learn from each other.
+We are enthusiastically recruiting bioinformaticians who are junior and looking to learn and gain experience, as well as, more senior researchers who are looking to lead projects and analyses and/or manage and mentor junior researchers.

 ## How do I apply?